DeekshaPhaneendraReddyUmmadi/odin-recipes/README.md

 # odin-recipes
-This is a very basic html page showing some food recipes.
+This is a basic html page showing some indaian food recipes.